apache/hudi/docs/_posts/2021-03-01-hudi-file-sizing.md

 # Apache Hudi file size management

-Hudi avoids such small files and always writes properly sized files, taking a slight hit on ingestion but guaranteeing SLAs for your read queries.
-Common approaches to writing very small files and then later stitching them together only solve for system scalability issues posed by small files and also let queries slow down by exposing small files to them anyway.
-You could leverage clustering feature that’s part of Hudi, but since you can’t run it frequently, self managed file sizing will be critical for anyone who is looking to manage their data lakes.
+Hudi provides ways to write properly sized files during ingestion to guarantee SLAs for your read queries.
+Common approaches to writing very small files and then later stitching them together solve for system scalability issues posed by small files but might violate query SLA's by exposing small files to them.
+One can leverage Hudi's clustering feature that’s part of Hudi, but if you want to have a) self managed file sizing b) Avoid exposing small files to queries, automatic file sizing feature is a savior.

 Hudi has the ability to maintain a configured target file size, when performing inserts/upsert operations.
 (Note: bulk_insert operation does not provide this functionality and is designed as a simpler replacement for